 “We have a great line up of events planned this year, from live music by talented local artists, to exceptional talks by some fantastic speakers and presenters.

-“All of our Black History Month events are free to attend and we welcome staff and students to come along and experience these fantastic and thought-provoking celebrations.”
+“We welcome staff and students to come along and experience these fantastic and thought-provoking celebrations.”